YouriBrosky/AngularTraining/_assignments/markdown/5.reactive-forms/optional.md

 2. The price has to conform to the format ###(.##), and no book is more expensive then 999.99.
     Validate the input for these cases and show an error message for the user.
-    You can use the following regulare expression if necessary.
+    You can use the following regular expression if necessary.
    ```^\d{1,3}([\.]\d{2})?$```

 #### ngClass